Rebecca W. Keller: Career

 A former research assistant professor at the University of New Mexico in Albuquerque, Dr. Rebecca W. Keller worked in the molecular biology field.
 Her background in biophysics, molecular biology and neuroscience led her to prepare labs and curriculum for her children and neighbors.
 As a homeschool mom, she developed Real Science-4-Kids to be a comprehensive science curriculum that taught solid science concepts in a manner understandable for youngsters.

 In 2001, she began to develop a formalized training program to equip non-science teachers (usually other moms) to feel comfortable with the material.
 Today Real Science-4-Kids is being taught by homeschoolers in 50 states as well as Australia, New Zealand, Canada, Europe, India, Japan and Korea.
 Keller's team continues to develop and test new products.
 The Real Science-4-Kids curriculum line has now grown to service private and public school systems as well as the homeschool community.

 Gravitas textbooks are used as homeschool texts in all 50 states and in six foreign countries, winning a 2020 Readers award from Practical Homeschooling magazine in the category of science-middle school.
 Gravitas also received the 2019 Best Homeschool and Curriculum Resources Award from How to Homeschool.
 They are also a Well-Trained Mind Top Recommendation recipient.

-Dr. Keller's scientific and educational philosophy can be summarized in her in her own words as follows: "If we can teach kids how to think critically and evaluate data and viewpoints and philosophies from all directions, they can learn how to tell the difference between a valid and scientifically sound argument and an invalid and scientifically flawed argument.
+Dr. Keller's scientific and educational philosophy can be summarized in her own words as follows: "If we can teach kids how to think critically and evaluate data and viewpoints and philosophies from all directions, they can learn how to tell the difference between a valid and scientifically sound argument and an invalid and scientifically flawed argument.
 I will always be an advocate of opposing viewpoints: opposing data, opposing perspectives, opposing philosophies, etc. Not because I think all viewpoints are true or valid, but because without the exercise of evaluating all viewpoints, we don’t understand why something is true or false.
 For science specifically, if we can help kids learn how to evaluate data then we don’t have to censor or worry about what information or false information crosses their path."